lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 ---
 ### Getting access to project:
-Once you get a user account on MyLRC portal and on lawrencium cluster, you can request to join other porjects.
-You can follow steps 3-6 from [Getting a user account on LRC](#5).
+Once you get a user account on MyLRC portal and on lawrencium cluster, you can request to join other projects.
+Current workflow involves steps 3-6 from [Getting a user account on LRC](#5) .

 ![center w:600](Figures/mylrc_join_other_projects.png)